 Better Alternative to Fossil Fuels

-Relying on fossil fuels to meet energy requirements is no longer feasible due to multiple reasons.
+Relying on fossil fuels to meet energy requirements is no longer feasible for multiple reasons.
 First, such resources are slowly exhausting, leaving society with no way to overcome the shortage.
 Also, burning non-renewable energy sources produces carbon dioxide and other greenhouse gas emissions.

-On the other hand, solar energy does not increase the number of toxic gasses in our surroundings and is considered much safer.
-In fact, a solar panel’s carbon footprint is 20 times lesser than that of any coal-powered energy generating source.
-Moreover, the electricity generation process requires thousands of liters of water resources every year, which can be saved by using solar for years.
+On the other hand, solar energy is considered much safer and does not increase the number of toxic gasses in our surroundings.
+A solar panel’s carbon footprint is 20 times less than any coal-powered energy-generating source.
+Moreover, electricity generation requires thousands of liters of water resources yearly, which can be saved using solar for years.

 Solar Panels on a House Roof